yash2002vardhan/naptick_assignment/README.md

     iface.launch(server_name="0.0.0.0", server_port=<your_preferred_port>)
    ```
-   There’s an alternative implementation of this project that uses RAG approach instead of dynamically accessing documents during runtime (as done in main.py).
+   There's an alternative implementation of this project that uses RAG approach instead of dynamically accessing documents during runtime (as done in main.py).
 This version leverages `crewai` along with the `RagTool` (from crewai) to streamline the process.

    To try it out, follow these steps: